dhanugupta/recipedia/README.md

 Contents

-/node_modules - all dependencies for tutorial
+/node_modules - all dependencies for tutorial <br>
-/public - static directories suchs as /images
+/public - static directories suchs as /images<br>
 /routes - route files for tutorial project
 /views - views for tutorial project
 README.md - this file